pactflow/katacoda-workshops/pactflow-getting-started-js/step2.md

 ### Create a new Project

-Create the following `package.json` to initialise new npm project by choosing `"copy to editor"`.
-This should open up a new file in the editor to the right, and populate it with the contents below.
+> <strong>When using the visual editor</strong> it's not possible yet to click-exec code into the Editor tab, but it's
+> already planned for a future update.
+Till then, all exec will be automatically switched to copy when using the visual editor, so you should switch to a tab when prompted

+1. Switch to Tab 1
+2. Clicking on the code block when prompted
+3. This should create a new file in your workspace
+4. You can switch to the editor tab
+5. Click the filename above to copy.
+6. Ensure the `editor` tab is open
+7. press `ctrl+p` or `command+p` to search for a file
+8. Press `ctrl+v` or `command+v` to paste the filename and select the file from the list
+9. You will now be able to see your newly created file

 We'll use this approach moving forward as we progress through the workshop.

 We need two dev dependencies to run our pact tests: